-We are now entering a new norm but instead of letting uncertainty confound us, we must adapt to protect ourselves financially.
+We are in a new norm and instead of letting uncertainty confound us, we must adapt to protect ourselves financially.
 In this post we will be sharing some investment observations you might find useful during times of economic uncertainty.

 Learning from the Past: Colored Diamonds as Stable Investments

 In times of economic uncertainty, investors flock to strong tangible assets to secure their wealth.
 We have seen this time and time again with precious metals and other stable treasure assets.

 The last significant time of financial turmoil was experienced during the 2008 financial crisis and subsequent recession.
 Colored diamonds, and in particular pink diamonds, saw a significant increase as investors turned to treasure assets to diversify and strengthen their portfolios.

 What is the Best Alternative Investment for 2021?

 They say "hindsight is 20-20."
 Could we pick up some subtle nuances from the past that may indicate a similar alternative investment influx today?
 As it turns out they do exist, and more particularly can be found not only in the diamond market but in gold, and sports collectibles markets too.